MattFossett/its_not_foss/readme.md

     _ : Add stuff to about page
     _ : Make package with blueprints instead
     _ : Setup email recovery
+    _ : Chat section
+    _ : Or reply to post

 OUR PURPOSES: